Productivity tricks with OS

-See how your daily work becomes simpler, more agile, and you become productive by being quicker.
+See how your daily work becomes simpler and you become productive by using the following:

-Apple is usually thinking about your productivity if you know where to find or use your devices.
-The Mac OS counts with many shortcuts that, if you master them, can become heaven send-time saving hacks:
+Apple usually thinks about your productivity if you know where to find or use your devices.
+The Mac OS counts with many shortcuts that, if you master them, can become heaven-send-time saving hacks:

 The fastest way to send files from one device to another and save the quality, in the case of images or audio, is through AirDrop.

-Then find the device to which you want to send the file to
+- Then find the device to which you want to send the file.

 That’s it!
 Make your texts fun!

-Active use of night shift to ease your eyesight
+4. Active use of the night shift to ease your eyesight

 Mac Quick Shortcuts